Elfocrash/Cosmonaut/README.md

 By using this package you are able to log the events as dependencies in [Application Insights](https://azure.microsoft.com/en-gb/services/application-insights/) in detail.
 The logs are batched and send in intervals OR automatically sent when the batch buffer is filled to max.

+Just initialize the `AppInsightsTelemetryModule` by calling the `Initialize` method with your `TelemetryConfiguration` of choice and it should just magically work.

 ### Restrictions
 Because of the way the internal `id` property of Cosmosdb works, there is a mandatory restriction made.
 You cannot have a property named Id or a property with the attribute `[JsonProperty("id")]` without it being a string.